Saint-Domingue expedition: Aftermath

 The expedition resulted with France losing more troops in Saint-Domingue than during the later Battle of Waterloo.
 Little more than 7,000 to 8,000 of the 31,000 soldiers sent to Saint-Domingue survived and over 20 French generals died.
-On 1 January 1804 Dessalines proclaimed the colony of Saint-Domingue to be the second independent state in the Americas, under the name of Haiti, and was first made governor general for life before (on 6 October 1804) being crowned emperor as Jacques I. He massacred the last French settlers, including women and children, left on the island of Haiti at the 1804 Haiti Massacre and followed a system of "caporalisme agraire" or serfdom that did not include slavery per se but was still aimed at maintaining sugar industry profits by force.
+On 1 January 1804 Dessalines proclaimed the colony of Saint-Domingue to be the second independent state in the Americas, under the name of Haiti, and was first made governor general for life before (on 6 October 1804) being crowned emperor as Jacques I. Over 3,000 whites, including women and children, were killed under his supervision in the 1804 Haiti Massacre.
+He followed a system of "caporalisme agraire" or serfdom that did not include slavery per se but was still aimed at maintaining sugar industry profits by force.
 Dessalines was assassinated on 17 October 1806 and the country split into a kingdom in the north under Christophe as Henri I and a republic in the south under Alexandre Pétion.
-In 1826 Charles X of France began the Haiti indemnity controversy when he demanded of 150 million gold francs from the young republic in return for France recognising its independence.
-This debt to France was reduced to 90 million in 1838 and was finally paid off by the mid-20th century.
+With their defeat in the Peninsular War, the French would lose the eastern part of Hispaniola to Spain in 1814.
+In 1825 Charles X of France began the Haiti indemnity controversy when he demanded of 150 million gold francs from the young republic in return for France recognising its independence.
+This debt to France was reduced to 90 million in 1838 and was finally paid off in 1947.